jdx/mise/README.md

 directory containing a `.tool-versions`/`.rtx.toml` file, rtx will automatically set the appropriate tool versions in `PATH`.

-After activating, every time your prompt starts it will call `rtx hook-env` to fetch new environment variables.
+After activating, every time your prompt displays it will call `rtx hook-env` to fetch new environment variables.
 This should be very fast.
 It exits early if the directory wasn't changed or `.tool-versions`/`.rtx.toml` files haven't been modified.